 Most of us don’t like confrontation.
 Therefore, the easiest thing to do is to ignore issues rather than addressing them.
 As leaders, though, it’s our responsibility to confront the issues.

 Here are a few reasons why:

-- Overall Success – The success of the organization depends on the leader’s willingness to confront the difficult issues and ability to do it in such a way as to preserve or even build up the confidence of the individuals involved.
+- Overall Success – The organization’s success depends on the leader’s willingness to confront difficult issues and the ability to do it in such a way as to preserve or even build up the confidence of the individuals involved.

-- Team Success – Make no mistake about it, the rest of the team notices whatever it is that you, as the leader, are not addressing.
+- Team Success – Make no mistake about it; the rest of the team notices whatever you, as the leader, are not addressing.
 They’re probably walking around every day thinking, “I wonder why [INSERT YOUR NAME HERE] isn’t dealing with that?”
-When you confront issues with individuals, you are saying to the rest of the team that you are paying attention.
+When you confront individuals, you are saying to the rest of the team that you are paying attention.

 - Leader’s Success – Finally, leaders who confront the difficult issues are, themselves, successful.
 After all, aren’t we as leaders ultimately evaluated on the overall success of our teams?

 The next time you walk past something that’s not right or otherwise ignore a difficult issue, keep these 4 points in mind.